singals/bharat-on-rails/README.md

 2. Implement Profit and Loss Account.
 3. Add UI tests using Capybara or something else.
 4. Improve test coverage
-5. Build CI pipeline
-6. Use JQuery-UI to make the UI look better
+5. Use JQuery-UI to make the UI look better